Your New Intranet Starts Here

 For example, many non-desk employees lack email access.
 An SMS alert or instant message might be more appropriate.
 Regularly check with employees, customers, and stakeholders about their preferred platforms.

-Monitoring evolving communication habits ensures your message reaches the right people in the right place – and at the right time.
+Monitoring evolving corporate communication habits ensures your message reaches the right people in the right place – and at the right time.

 8. Measure Success